mer-hybris/hadk.sailfishos.org/devices.rst

 To get this information find your device here: `CyanogenMod Devices`_, note down the "*Manufacturer*" and "*Codename*" values, which are displayed in the side bar on the right.
-The Codename is the DEVICE and the Manufacturer is the VENDOR.
+The Codename is the $DEVICE and the Manufacturer is the $VENDOR.

+Alternatively, if you have a running device with provided src then these values may be found from the */system/build.prop* file on the device where
+$DEVICE is ro.product.device and $VENDOR is ro.product.manufacturer (with lower case letters).

 .. _CyanogenMod Devices: http://wiki.cyanogenmod.org/w/Devices